Quiet (Metal Gear): Merchandise and reception

+In an interview with IGN in 2023, Joosten said that the discussion around Quiet had been interesting, and that she respected the choices made for the character from a "fantasy" perspective.
+However, Joosten also sympathised with those who criticized Quiet, feeling her attire was "not practical at all" and that this design choice could have been avoided.

 In the initial release of the game, some players were disappointed that they lost the option of using Quiet as an ally after completing "Mission 45: A Quiet Exit".
-Roberts wrote that few developers would be willing to incur the wrath of players by creating one of the most powerful characters in the game, "integrating her completely so as to make her absolutely vital during some particularly difficult missions, then taking her away forever.
+Roberts wrote that few developers would be willing to incur the wrath of players by creating one of the most powerful characters in the game by "integrating her completely so as to make her absolutely vital during some particularly difficult missions, then taking her away forever.
 But it's one of the many ways Kojima is able to express the game's themes — of loss, of despair, of that lingering 'phantom pain' right there in the game's title — and I respect the hell out of Kojima for removing a core component of gameplay to express those themes."

 Among those who have portrayed Quiet in cosplay was Maja Felicitas in a widely acclaimed photo session by the photographer eosAndy.
 Others have included the girlfriend of Oculus Rift creator Palmer Luckey, Nicole Edelmann (Nikki Moxxi), as well as Luckey himself, who both wore their respective self-made costumes in public during a visit to Japan.
 Quiet was also portrayed by Alex Zedra, a character model who had starred in marketing campaigns for the Call of Duty series.